Discover more from The Shortcut

 The Steam Deck has come a long way since it launched, with hundreds of titles now specifically ‘Deck Verified’ to ensure they work perfectly on Valve’s handheld.
 That’s a good thing, too, as compatibility issues can make the Steam Deck feel restricted when it comes to game selection.
 And that’s where the ROG Ally has a clear advantage.

 The Asus ROG Ally runs Windows 11 instead of Valve’s custom version of Linux, meaning every storefront works.
 Whether that’s Steam, PC Game Pass, Battle.net, or GOG.com, the Asus ROG Ally will be able to run it.
-You’ll be able to play all the best Xbox games, which makes it a portable Xbox of sorts.
+You’ll be able to play all the best Xbox games, which makes it an Xbox handheld of sorts.

 However, the downside is that developers won’t have optimized how their games run on the Asus ROG Ally as it uses the default Windows 11 operating system.
 That isn’t the case for Steam Deck, as we’ve seen developers go the extra mile to ensure their game can be played on Valve’s console.
 This can hamper the performance of the Asus ROG Ally and could cause some games to run worse than you’d expect.

-🏆 Winner: Tie.
-This should be another win for the Asus ROG Ally simply because of its sheer breadth of compatibility with other storefronts, but the Steam Deck is the better-optimized handheld.
+🏆 Winner: Steam Deck.
+This should be a win for the Asus ROG Ally simply because of its sheer breadth of compatibility with other storefronts, but the Steam Deck is the better-optimized handheld.
 Valve and developers have put in the extra work to make sure games run well on Steam Deck, which might not always be the case on the Asus ROG Ally as it just uses Windows 11 by default. 🏆

 Should I buy an Asus ROG Ally or Steam Deck? 🤔